mikbry/material-ui-color/README.md

 - Fully compatible with Material-UI : theming and low level components
 - Styled with `styled-components`
 - Highly customizable ColorPicker : gradient picker, palette, input format, deferred mode
--  Small in size (<30kb) without any extra dependencies
+-  Small in size (<30kb) without any direct dependencies
 - Use modern React hook and coding conventions
 - Documentation made with Storybook, using Component Story Format and MDX